chronicl/typed-sled/README.md

 [![API](https://docs.rs/typed-sled/badge.svg)](https://docs.rs/typed-sled)

 This crate builds on top of [sled], a high-performance embedded database with an API that is similar to a `BTreeMap<[u8], [u8]>`.
-This crate handles the (de)serialization of keys and values that are inserted into a sled::Tree for you.
+The (de)serialization of keys and values that are inserted into a sled::Tree for you.

 ## Features

-On top of offering a typed Tree, this crate offers multiple features for common use cases:
+Multiple features for common use cases are available:

 - Search engine for searching through a trees keys and values using [tantivy].
 - Automatic key generation.
 - Converting one typed Tree to another typed Tree with different key and value types.

-## Serialization

-By default [bincode] is used for (de)serialization, however custom (de)serializers are supported.
+- Custom (de)serialization.
+By default [bincode] is used for (de)serialization, however custom (de)serializers are supported, making zero-copy or lazy (de)serialization possible.

 ## Example